 Strictly speaking, brow lifts and forehead lifts are a little different.
 A forehead lift raises the entire forehead from eyebrows to the hairline, smoothing out the wrinkle lines in between.
 Whereas the focus a brow lift is to raise and/or reshape the eyebrows and there may or may not be an effect on the forehead creases.
 Both forehead and brow lifts can help to smooth out and open up the upper eyelids, creating a more youthful, awake and alert appearance.

 Although brow and forehead lifts are extremely popular in certain parts of the country and among plastic surgeons, very careful consideration must be given to whether or not an elevated eyebrow position is the most aesthetic choice.
 As in eyelid surgery, there is a fine line between doing too much and doing too little.
 An overdone brow or forehead lift in men can be profoundly feminizing and in women, there may be a “frozen,” “surprised,” or “operated” appearance.
 Therefore, significant thought and care must go into these procedures to achieve a rested, youthful and natural appearance.

 Forehead lifts typically accomplish four things: 1) elevate the eyebrows, 2) weaken the scowling muscles between the eyebrows, 3) smooth the horizontal creases or wrinkle lines in the forehead, and 4) weaken the movement of the forehead, decreasing the ability to form new creases and lines.

 Forehead lifts require an incision behind the hairline.
 For most people, that can be performed with small incisions and a camera, or endoscopically.
 For people with a short distance from eyebrows to the hairline or for people who wear their hair pulled or combed back, the incision is typically behind (above) the hairline.
 This lengthens the height of the forehead and hides the scar under the hair.
-On the other hand, people who wish to shorten their foreheads or those who wear their hair forward, the incision is typically directly in front of the hairline.
+On the other hand, people who wish to shorten their foreheads or those who wear their hair forward, the incision is typically a long arc directly in front of the hairline.